bluemelodia/Outages/README.md

 ## Logging

-You can see development URLs at: https://logflare.app/sources/public/9t3K-rwLUo8Xzto7
+You can see development logs at: https://logflare.app/sources/public/9t3K-rwLUo8Xzto7

 There is currently no support for logging in production.